The Anti-Retinol Movement Is Upon Us — But Does It Hold Up?

 While Irene Forte doesn’t take quite as hardline an approach as Dr. Sturm, she still has some trepidations about including vitamin A in her eponymous skin-care brand.
 “Vitamin A is an important anti-aging, skin-clarifying ingredient, but quantities above a certain percentage typically become more like a pharmaceutical-grade product and an aggressive exfoliant,” says the founder, whose philosophy combines rigorous research and development with the natural Mediterranean mindset of her native Italy.
 “Our ethos is all about maintaining skin balance; we are effective and clinically proven but kind on the skin, as well as clinically approved for sensitive skin.
 Therefore, ‘traditional’ retinoids don’t necessarily fit.”
 Forte does incorporate low levels of retinyl palmitate as an antioxidant and natural preservative in her products, and she’s curious about the potential for more sensitive skin-friendly forms of vitamin A, as well as peptides with similar activities.

-Alongside the star ingredient of clinically-tested cannabinoid, peptides (including the gold-standard Matrixyl 3000) feature prominently in Dieux's first-ever (and currently sold-out) serum, Deliverance — not as an alternative, but as a kind of companion to retinol, a soothing, barrier-strengthening foil that supports skin no matter what you choose to do with it.
+Alongside the star ingredient of clinically-tested cannabinoid, peptides (including the gold-standard Matrixyl Morphomics) feature prominently in Dieux's first-ever (and currently sold-out) serum, Deliverance — not as an alternative, but as a kind of companion to retinol, a soothing, barrier-strengthening foil that supports skin no matter what you choose to do with it.
 “Retinoids are probably my favorite skin-care ingredient because they’re well-researched, they're safe, and they work,” says Charlotte Palermino, the brand’s co-founder and CEO.
 “However, not everybody can use them, and a lot of people get sensitivity and irritation — not everyone, and not because it’s toxic or something, but because it’s resurfacing."

 Advertisement